signature-opensource/CK-Globalization/README.md

 However, we don't always want to carry all the information these types hold.
 In such case, these types can be "simplified":
-- The culture informations are are always marshalled by their name (simple string): calling `ExtendedCultureInfo.GetExtendedCultureInfo( name )` restores the corresponding culture info (be it a `NormalizedCultureInfo` or not).
+- The culture information are always marshalled by their name (simple string): calling `ExtendedCultureInfo.GetExtendedCultureInfo( name )` restores the corresponding culture info (be it a `NormalizedCultureInfo` or not).
-- The formatted and code strings can be considered as simple strings, they can be implictly cast into string (that is their respective `Text` property).
+- The formatted and code strings can be considered as simple strings, they can be implicitly cast into string (that is their respective `Text` property).
 - `UserMessage` can be implicitly cast into `SimpleUserMessage` that holds the `Level`, `Depth` and the `Message` as a mere string.